 The name "Malta" is somewhat confusing because sometimes it denotes the largest island and sometimes it refers to the three islands - Malta, Gozo and Comino - as one nation state.
 Our conference will be held in Malta, the largest island.

 Besides offering you the opportunity of sharing your research with an international audience, the conference will facilitate your participation, free-of-charge, in (i) a one-day program around Malta, and (ii) a one-day program around Gozo, discovering both islands' major touristic and cultural areas by bus and some walking.
+On the first day of the conference, 1 March, there is an introductory walk (with tour guide) around Valletta, the capital of Malta.

 Malta is distinctly different from Europe to its north and North Africa to its south.
 It captures the flavor of both but then adds its own creative touch for an idyllic life that is so distinctly Maltese.
-To capture a glimpse of life in Malta, clickhere to see the photos taken by Michael Jurick during his family visit to the Maltese islands.

 The Grand Hotel Excelsior